SISC-VGD/.github/profile/README.md

 ## Welcome to the VGD Organization!

-This Organization is where all VGD projects will be shared to.
+This organization contains templates for a variety of VGD projects such as console games, 2D games, and more.

 <!--